 Trazodone has shown to be effective in decreasing depressive and anxious symptoms as well as cravings for alcohol in patients with alcohol withdrawal symptoms for more than 35 years .

 One double-blind randomized controlled study of 16 patients with alcoholism suggested that trazodone is an option to treat post-withdrawal symptoms and prevent alcohol relapses .

 In a study where both the researchers and the patients knew which medication was being administered, trazodone was reported to reduce relapse rates and helped maintain alcohol abstinence in 60% of the patients .

 In a double-blind randomized controlled study of 42 women with bulimia nervosa, trazodone was reported to significantly decrease the frequency of binge eating and vomiting .

 In 4 out of 10 patients, episodes of binge eating and vomiting completely disappeared, while in 2 of the patients, the episodes were decreased by 55-99%.
 Trazodone was also the preferred medication due to its relatively low toxicity compared to other drugs used to treat eating disorders .

 An adjustment disorder is characterized by stress, sadness, hopelessness, and physical symptoms following an overreaction to a stressful event, probably due to an inability to cope.

-While trazodone is one of the more tolerable antidepressants, some common side effects include drowsiness, dizziness, stomach upsets, vomiting, weakness, decreased alertness, weight loss, tremor, dry mouth, blurred vision, bowel movement disturbances, and delayed urine flow [R, R].
+Some common side-effects of trazodone include drowsiness, dizziness, stomach upset, vomiting, weakness, decreased alertness, weight loss, tremor, dry mouth, blurred vision, bowel movement disturbances, and delayed urine flow [53, 54].

 Less frequently, trazodone can cause the following severe side effects: